-The subcommittee selected the following adverse events for our review: abuse, addiction, nausea, vomiting, constipation, dizziness, somnolence, and confusion.
-These were the adverse events felt by the subcommittee to be the most common and troubling adverse events in clinical practice.
+The following adverse events were specifically reviewed: abuse, addiction, nausea, vomiting, constipation, dizziness, somnolence, and confusion.
+These were the adverse events felt to be the most common and troubling adverse events in clinical practice.
 We recorded rates of these adverse events as well as rates of discontinuation due to a particular adverse effect.
 In some studies, only "serious" adverse events or adverse events "thought related to treatment medication" are reported.
 Many studies do not define these terms.

-The subcommittee specifically requested that we examine whether opioids differ in the risk of abuse and addiction.
-Although standardized definitions for abuse and addiction have been proposed, they have not been consistently utilized in studies investigating this outcome.
-We recorded any information about abuse and addiction, including rates of death and hospitalization when available.
+We specifically examined whether opioids differ in the risk of abuse and addiction.
+Although standardized definitions for abuse and addiction have been proposed, they have not been consistently utilized in studies investigating this outcome.^{9, 10} We recorded any information about abuse and addiction, including rates of death and hospitalization when available.

 Because of inconsistent reporting of outcomes, withdrawal rates may be a more reliable measure in studies of opioids.
 This outcome may be a surrogate measure for either clinical efficacy or adverse events.
-One trial that examined reason for withdrawal found different reasons in its arms: withdrawals were due to adverse events in patients on long-acting oxycodone, but due to inadequate pain control in the patients on placebo.
-High withdrawal rates probably indicate some combination of poor tolerability and ineffectiveness.
+One trial that examined reason for withdrawal found different reasons in its arms: withdrawals were due to adverse events in patients on long-acting oxycodone, but due to inadequate pain control in the patients on placebo.11 High withdrawal rates probably indicate some combination of poor tolerability and ineffectiveness.
 An important subset is withdrawal due to any adverse event (those who discontinue specifically because of adverse effects).

 Study types.
 We included controlled clinical trials to evaluate efficacy.
 The validity of controlled trials depends on how they are designed.
-Randomized, properly blinded clinical trials are considered the highest level of evidence for assessing efficacy.
-12-14 Clinical trials that are not randomized or blinded, and those that have other methodologic flaws, are less reliable, but are also discussed in our report.
+Randomized, properly blinded clinical trials are considered the highest level of evidence for assessing efficacy.12-14 Clinical trials that are not randomized or blinded, and those that have other methodological flaws, are less reliable, but are also discussed in our report.